History of the Romania national football team: 2010 World Cup qualifying

 Romania were drawn into Group 7 in the European qualifying tournament along with France, Serbia, Lithuania, Austria and the Faroe Islands.
 The campaign started in September 2008: they began disastrously, losing 3–0 at home to unfancied Lithuania in Cluj-Napoca before scraping an unconvincing 1–0 win in the Faroe Islands, midfielder Răzvan Cociș scoring the goal.
 Their third match would be at home to France, who had also begun with a bad loss, 3–1 to Austria in Vienna.
 Romania raced into a 2–0 lead in Constanța with goals from Florentin Petre and Dorin Goian but France pulled one back before half time through Franck Ribéry.
 A long-range strike from Yoann Gourcuff earned France a draw but both sides were left with plenty to do to qualify for the finals in South Africa.

 Romania finished fifth in the table, ten points adrift of leaders Serbia.

+Euro 2012 qualifiers

+Romania was placed in Group D for the UEFA Euro 2012 qualifiers, alongside France, Bosnia and Herzegovina, Belarus, Albania, and Luxembourg.

+The campaign began on 3 September 2010 with a 1-1 home draw against Albania.
+Then, on the 7th of September, Romania earned a 0-0 draw away to Belarus.
+On the 9th of October, Romania suffered a 2-0 away loss to France in Paris.

+On 26 March 2011, the team lost 2-1 against Bosnia and Herzegovina in Zenica.
+Later, the team bounced back with a 3-1 home win against Luxembourg, with Adrian Mutu scoring a brace.

+Then, on 3 June 2011, Romania secured a 3-0 home win against Bosnia and Herzegovina.
+During this match, Ciprian Marica scored two goals.

+On 2 September 2011, Romania defeated Luxembourg away 2-0, with Gabriel Torje scoring a brace.
+Then, Romania drew 0-0 with France.
+Romania then recorded back-to-back draws against Belarus and Albania.

+Romania finished the group in third place, accumulating 14 points.
+They had not succeeded for qualifying for the UEFA Euro 2012 tournament.